These Rules of Bedroom Design Were Made to Be Broken

 1. Overlarge furniture

-At one time, more delicate furniture was the norm, while the latest trend being very large pieces.
+At one time, more delicate furniture was the norm, while the latest trend is very large pieces.
 These can look great in a cavernous furniture showroom or oversized room in a decorating magazine, but might not translate well to your home.
 A massive headboard can overwhelm the room and leave it visually unbalanced which can be disruptive to your sleep.
 Get yourself a good mattress for optimal sleep and consider a minimalist headboard that’s attractive but not supersized.

 2. Dramatic lighting

 Lighting is a key factor for good sleep.
-Design options to avoid with illumination are recessed lighting, track lights, and exposed bulbs.
-Edison bulbs are trendy, but any direct light source, especially if hung right over your bed, put too much light in your face.
+Design options to avoid illumination are recessed lighting, track lights, and exposed bulbs.
+Edison bulbs are trendy, but any direct light source, especially if hung right over your bed, but too much light in your face.
 Close to bedtime, you want to incrementally diminish your exposure to light, particularly blue light (standard in most bulbs).
 Instead, consider bedside lamps with diffused lighting on dimmer switches to get gradually darker before bed.

 3. Too much stuff

 Many designers tend toward lots of accessories.
-From knick knacks on dresser surfaces to a myriad of art on the walls, home magazines often make more seem better.
-Don’t forget, every product on that page is a marketing opportunity for the magazine and its sponsors.
+From knick-knacks on dresser surfaces to a myriad of art on the walls, home magazines often make more seem better.
+Don’t forget, that every product on that page is a marketing opportunity for the magazine and its sponsors.
 Instead of overcrowding, stick to a few pieces.
 You don’t want anything in your bedroom that’s overly stimulating.
 This room is where you go to unplug, relax, and rest.
 Simply put, don’t overdo it.